TsinghuaWangZiXuan/FlyTracking/README.md

 ## Make your own datasets
 Click the "label" button to make your own datasets using LabelImg.

-## Train the model
+## Train models
 Click the "train" button to train your model based on your dataset.
-Before trainning, you should modify the parameters in the file:
+Before training, you should modify the parameters in the file:

     API/yolov5/config/train_config.yaml

+Then, put your datasets (images and annotation) in corresponding foldes:

+    API/yolov5/data

-To make parameters suitabel for your model, you can try different combinations and evaluate the performance of models.
+To make parameters suitable for your model, you can try different combinations and evaluate the performance of models.
+Plus, metrics of model's performance, such as precision and recall, can be found in:

+    API/yolov5/runs/train

+## Evaluate models
+Click the  "evaluate" button to evaluate your model after training.
+The parameters about evaluation can be found in the file:

+    API/yolov5/config/detect_config.yaml

+The ouputs are images with detection boxes, which can be found in:

+    API/yolov5/runs/detect